 In December 2021, Kitron announced an agreement to acquire the Danish EMS company BB Electronics A/S, which has production facilities in Denmark, China and the Czech Republic.
-BB Electronics is a full-service EMS provider based in Horsens, Denmark.
-The group had revenues of about DKK 1,000 million in 2021 and about 750 employees and has over the past years grown significantly, both organically and through M&A. The customer base is concentrated within connectivity and industry.
-The acquisition was completed early in January 2022.
+The acquisition was completed early in January 2022, and the BB Electronics business has performed above expectations throughout the year.